List of Tiny Toon Adventures characters: Montana Max

 Montana Max (voiced by Danny Cooksey in 1990–2002 of the original series, Candi Milo in Tiny Toons Looniversity), nicknamed "Monty", is a young brown-haired boy and the main antagonist.
 He is an evil, loud-mouthed, and money-hungry tycoon.
 Monty has an American location in his name and is often an enemy to Buster Bunny, much like Yosemite Sam is to Bugs Bunny; similarly, the character may reference the addition of Sam to Bugs Bunny shorts to create a threatening antagonist, as the pilot episode compares him to the other "pushover" villains.
 Like Elmyra, Monty is a human and attends Acme Looniversity.
 He is portrayed as a very wealthy and stubborn boy who lives in a mansion and does not have any siblings or friends.
 However, he does have a (rarely shown) sweet side like finding out where meat comes from in "Slaughterhouse Jive" and has been shown to have a good imagination with help from the personification of his imagination as seen in "Fit to Be Toyed".
 Some episodes that he stars in features his parents whose heads are never seen and are shown to keep him in line.
 Elmyra likes Monty a lot, though he usually feels nothing but annoyance towards her.
-Max once had to tolerate Elmyra in "My Dinner with Elmyra" because his parents have become friends with Elmyra's parents according to his mother.
+Max once had to tolerate Elmyra in "My Dinner with Elmyra" because his parents have become friends with Elmyra's parents according to his mother, but after Elmyra kissed him at the end of the date, he said to himself in private that he thought he was in love.

 In Looniversity, Montana Max has the personality of a con artist.

 Recurring characters

 Elmyra Duff

 Elmyra Duff (voiced by Cree Summer in both shows) is a redheaded young girl who wears a blue blouse, white skirt, black Mary Janes over white socks, and a blue bow with a skull at the center.
 Her design and name are a play on Elmer Fudd; much like her surname, she is also a reversal, having a crushing affection for animals that makes her unintentionally dangerous initially falling into the stereotype of the "spoiled and piercing-voiced girl."
 She is one of the few human characters in the series and she attends Acme Looniversity with the animal characters, where she also serves as the nurse.
 In two episodes, Elmyra's family is shown including her mother, inventor father, typical '90s teen sister, younger brother, super-strong baby brother, and a maid.

 Elmyra was also featured as a co-protagonist and ally to Pinky and the Brain in the spin-off Pinky, Elmyra & the Brain.
 Though initially claimed by Cree Summer to be removed from the show, Elmyra appears in Tiny Toons Looniversity as a photographer obsessed with taking pictures of animals.
-She also appears in one episode of Animaniacs, attending a group therapy session with Yakko, Wakko, and Dot Warner.
+She also appeared in Animaniacs, in the episode segment “Lookit The Fuzzy Heads”, attending a group therapy session with Yakko, Wakko, and Dot Warner.